t18d/HuangSupplement/docs/tally.md

 - 7th edn, 2016
 - ~69,000(?) words
+- No quotation evidence
 - A barometer of economic conditions

 ## _Hsien tai han yu kuei fan tz’u tien_

 - 4th edn, 2022
 - ~72,000 words
+- No quotation evidence
 - The orthography and pronunciations it recommends do _not_ reflect actual usage

 ## _The Oxford Chinese dictionary_